mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

   |             ++++++++++++++++++++++
 ```

 Since `T` can be of absolutely any type now, the compiler cannot be sure that operator `>` is defined.
 This aligns with what we wanted, as without comparing elements we don't have a notion of the largest one either.
-As always, the compiler comes to our aid:
+As always, the compiler messages comes to our aid:

 ```rust
 fn largest<T: PartialOrd>(list: &[T]) -> T {